Chartered in 1890, the University of Chicago quickly became a world leader in higher education and research.

 Hyde Park and Chicago

-Successful UChicago applicants will have succeeded in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
-Applicants must submit the Common Application or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
+Successful UChicago applicants will have achieved in a wide variety of challenging high school courses and have impressive letters of recommendation, essays, extracurricular activities, and test scores.
+Applicants must submit the Common Application, the Coalition Application, or the Universal Application and the University of Chicago supplement, which includes an additional extended essay and two short-essay questions.
 Prospective students and families are welcome to visit campus for an information session and student-led tour.
 Interviews are optional.

 The University’s neighborhood, Hyde Park, in CHICAGO, ILLINOIS, is a residential community of 26,000 located just seven miles from the city’s center.
 Downtown Chicago, with its global businesses, cultural attractions, and diverse neighborhoods, is just 15 minutes away by bus, train, car, or the University’s own shuttle service.

-Type of University: The private, coeducational undergraduate College of the University of Chicago is at the heart of one of the world’s great research universities and intellectual communities, where 89 Nobel Laureates have researched, studied, or taught.
-The College offers nearly 50 majors in the liberal arts and the first-established, most extensive general education Core Curriculum.
+Type of School: The private, coeducational undergraduate College of the University of Chicago is at the heart of one of the world’s great research universities and intellectual communities, where 89 Nobel Laureates have researched, studied, or taught.
+The College offers more than 50 majors in the liberal arts and the first-established, most extensive general education Core Curriculum.

-Size of Campus: The University of Chicago’s 215-acre campus is an officially designated botanic garden in the city of Chicago.
+Size of Campus: The University of Chicago’s 217-acre campus is an officially designated botanic garden in the city of Chicago.

-Number of Students: The University community includes 5,700 undergraduate students and 10,000 graduate students.
-Of the student body, 14% are international students, which does not include U.S. citizens living abroad or permanent residents of the United States.
+Number of Students: The University community includes 5,800 undergraduate students and 10,000 graduate students.
+Of the student body, 15% are international students, which does not include US citizens living abroad or permanent residents of the United States.

 International Student Services: Office of International Affairs, International House, 1101 E. 58th Street, Chicago, IL 60637 USA; +1-773-702-7752; firstname.lastname@example.org

-Financial Aid: UChicago’s financial awards meet full demonstrated need.
+Financial Aid: UChicago’s financial awards meet full demonstrated need and offer grants, not loans.

 Test Score Requirements: TOEFL minimum of 600 (paper) or 104 (Internet)